 COVID-19 UPDATE & RESOURCES

-Please visit this page often for up-to-date resources and information on COVID-19.
-We ask for patience and understanding as we work together to put resources into place to ensure the highest level of protection.
+Please visit this page often for up-to-date resources and information on COVID-19 and SCI as they become available.

 - Emergency Preparedness for People with SCI (web link)

 - Update on Medical Supplies, Funding, Attendant Care (web link)